SkynetLabs/skynet-kernel/README.md

 The extension will prevent the web browser from working at all if there is no Internet connection.
 This is medium priority to fix.

+When loaded in skt.us, the kernel will reveal information to third parties about the user's extension settings.
+This only happens if the user provided a seed to skt.us, but it's still a vulnerability that should be cleaned up.

 There are a bunch of other places in the code where things are done in strange or inefficient ways.
 The kernel is very much in a state of 'it started working so we stopped touching it for now', we will be going thorugh the kernel over